The Earls Court development

 Environmental impact assessment

-This is a major development that will be subject to an environmental impact assessment.
+As this is a major development, the proposal is subject to an environmental impact assessment.
 This is because of its scale and likelihood to have significant environmental effects.
 The application proposals will affect the settings of conservation areas and listed buildings.

 How can I view the H&F application documents?

-Please be aware there are over 380 documents including drawings covering a wide range of topics.
+Please be aware that in addition to the supporting documents submitted last year, over 100 supporting documents, including drawings covering a wide range of topics, have been submitted in respect to the amendments received.
 Some are large files and may take time to open or download.

 We have provided links to some of the key documents taken from the application to give an overview of the proposals.